hooklift/httpclient/README.md

 If the former, valid and active connections will be interrupted.
 If the latter, and the server doesn't write anything back, the connection blocks for as long as the operating system decides to time out, usually ~2-3 minutes.

-This library will only compiled with Go 1.7 or greater.
+This library will only compile with Go 1.7 or greater.

 ## Features